VFPX/VFPX.github.io/ThorUpdate.md

     excludeFolders = *ThorUpdater*
     ```

 8. After editing Project.txt, you're ready to create the files Thor needs to download and install or update your project.
 Right-click CreateThorUpdate.ps1 in the ThorUpdater folder and choose Run with PowerShell from the shortcut menu.

+    Note: If you get a message that script execution is disabled, click the Windows Start button, type "power", and select  Windows PowerShell to open the PowerShell command window.
+Type:

+        Set-executionpolicy remotesigned –scope currentuser

+    Then execute CreateThorUpdate.ps1.

-That creates *appID*Version.txt and *appID*.zip.
+    CreateThorUpdate.ps1 creates *appID*Version.txt and *appID*.zip.
 Add these two files to your repository (if you haven't done so previously), commit, and push to the remote repository.
 Every time you release a new version, repeat this step.

 9. In order for Thor to know about your project, you have to create a Thor updater program named Thor_Update_*appID*.prg.
 Thor_Update_Template.prg and Thor_Update_Template_With_Menu.prg are templates you can use for such a program (use the latter if you want your tool to appear in the Thor menu); see the comments in the appropriate PRG about what to edit to make it specific for your project.